Healthy Homes Assessment Woolwich

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure that their Woolwich rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals must be fully conforming by the 1st July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to ensure their Woolwich rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely conforming by the 1st July 2024.

-We will assess your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager about any work that needs to be done and provide an assessment report that includes all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about the tasks required. needs to be completed and provide an evaluation report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthy homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7,200 plus additional healthier homes connected fines.

-We’re completely independent assessors of rental property, and are completely certified to assess both Healthy Homes and Homefit.
+Our company is fully independent assessors for rental properties, as well as fully certified to assess each of Healthy Homes and Homefit.

 Call Now 0800 894 138